LokeshBadisa/GPU-Setup/README.md

 ```
 sh 3.sh
 ```
-From here,you can install either in pip or conda.
+From here,you can install Pytorch either in pip or conda.
 # Conda Installation
 Below Steps are for conda installation(Necessary if you don't have conda):
 ```